The European Business History Association (EBHA) Dissertation Prize

 Each dissertation will be evaluated by at least one external referee, preferably from another country than the candidate.

-The dissertation committee, which is appointed by the EBHA council, will select the three, or if necessary four, finalists.
+The dissertation prize committee, which is appointed by the EBHA council, will select the three, or if necessary four, finalists.
 Their decision cannot be overruled and will be taken on the basis of the following criteria:

 a) significance and novelty (innovation) of the topic and/or methodology;